alexanderlarsen/Saneject/README.md

 #### What the Saneject Roslyn generator adds

 For every `[SerializeInterface]` field the generator emits a hidden, serializable backing `Object` in a partial class that implements `ISerializationCallbackReceiver`.
-The partial class copies the reference into the real interface field after deserialization:
+The partial class copies the reference into the real interface field after deserialization.
+It also syncs the interface to the backing field before serialization - in the Editor only - to reflect the current value of the interface in the Inspector.

 ```csharp
 // User written class.